scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 ^^^^^^^

 Vagrant is a run-time component that needs to be installed on the host OS of the end user’s laptop [Vagrant]_.
-It can be considered a wrapper around virtualization software that automates the process of configuring and starting, e.g., VirtualBox running an image created via one of the above processes (for example, with Packer).
-It eliminates the need to configure the virtualization software by hand using the GUI interface, and more easily and generically than command line tools provided by systems like VirtualBox or Amazon.
-It should be noted that (like Packer) Vagrant does no work directly, but rather calls out to those other platform-specific command-line tools.
+Like Packer, it is a wrapper around virtualization software that automates the process of configuring and starting, e.g., running an image on VirtualBox (this image could be created with any of the above tools).
+It eliminates the need to configure the virtualization software using the GUI interface, and more easily and generically than command line tools provided by systems like VirtualBox or Amazon.
+Instead, Vagrant looks for a *Vagrantfile* which defines the configuration, and also establishes the directory under which the ``vagrant`` command will connect to the relevant VM.
+From the
+command-line (under this directory), the user can start, stop, or ssh into the Vagrant-managed VM.
+It should be noted that (again, like Packer) Vagrant does no work directly, but rather calls out to those other platform-specific command-line tools.

 The initial impetus for the BCE project came from a Vagrant-based project called “jiffylab” [jl]_.
-With a single command, this project launches a guest Linux OS in VirtualBox or on Amazon that provided both a shell and IPython notebook through your native host web browser.
+With a single command, this project launches a VM in VirtualBox or on various cloud services.
+This VM provides isolated shell and IPython notebook through your web browser.
 But while Vagrant is conceptually very elegant (and cool), we are not currently using it for BCE.
 In our evaluation, it introduced another piece of software, requiring command-line usage before students were comfortable with it.
 Should a use-case